elementary/houston/README.md

     Houston requires node version `4.2.6` or above.

 2. run `npm install` to fetch needed dependencies.
-3. Start the server with `npm start`
+3. Start the server with `npm run master` and start the slave with `npm run slave`.

 #### Accessing

-In either case, open up a browser and visit http://localhost:3000, and you should see the Houston website.
-Congradulations!
+Open up a browser and visit http://localhost:3000, and you should see the Houston website.
+Congratulations!
 Please take this time to read the [contributing](CONTRIBUTING.md) guidelines before submitting code or issues.